“When You Can’t Kiss It and Make It All Better”

 I am a sensitive soul.
 My mother recalls one of the first times I felt that emotional pain.
 I was in kindergarten, and I loved to draw.
 I drew pictures of everything.
 I loved all of my new kindergarten friends.
 Each day I drew pictures for all of my friends and put them in their cubbies.
 Now, I don’t remember this, but I’ve been told that I saw a friend take the picture out of his or her cubby, criticize it, and throw it in the trash.
 My mom recounts the pain she felt as my tiny heart sank.

-Now, flash forward to earlier this year, when I experienced my son’s first friendship heartbreak at the age of three.
+Now, flash forward to earlier this year, when I experienced my attention deficit disorder (ADHD or ADD) son’s first friendship heartbreak at the age of three.
 On the car ride home, we were discussing the day’s events.

 Me: How was your day?